TyflosAccessibleSoftware/IndentationLineForVoiceOver/README.md

 Please, check the **help section** of this window to understand this functionality of VoiceOver.

 Note: remember, you have to check the VoiceOver commands checkbox to use these shortcuts.

+### checkIndentationService

+This script is developed to check the indentation level automatically.

+This script needs to be exported as an application.
+In the AppleScript editor open the *File menu* and choose the *Export* option.

+In the field *Format* choose the option **Application** and check the option **Stay open after run handler**

 ## Copyright and license